ahmedramzygi/Jenkins_Test/README.md

-New trigger to the pipeline
+sNew trigger to the pipeline